creinbacher/xpathtester/README.md

 ### 1.0.0

-Initial release of the XPathtester extension
+Initial release of the XPath Tester extension

 ## Future plans